Vertigo: Causes & Treatments

 Vertigo isn’t a fear of heights – though you may experience the type of dizziness associated with vertigo if you look down from a great height (the correct name for a fear of heights is acrophobia).

-Vertigo also isn’t a medical condition either, but a symptom of another condition or cause (according to the Brain and Spine Foundation you could think of it like a cough, which can be a symptom of several different possible conditions or causes).
+Vertigo also isn’t a medical condition either, but a symptom of another condition or cause (according to the Brain and Spine Foundation you could think of dizziness and vertigo like a cough, which can be a symptom of several different possible conditions or causes (i)).
 And other symptoms that are associated with it include nausea, vomiting and loss of balance.

 Some people experience very mild vertigo, where the sensation of dizziness is hardly noticeable.
 Others may have much more severe vertigo that affects their ability to do everyday tasks.
 It can last for anything from a few seconds to several days, and can develop suddenly.

 According to the NHS, vertigo is commonly caused by a problem with the way balance works in the inner ear (though it can also be caused by problems in some parts of the brain) (ii).

 Your sense of balance comes from the workings of your inner ears.
 Also called the labyrinth, the inner ear lies deep within bones in the skull and consists of the cochlea – which is responsible for hearing – and the vestibular organ, which is responsible for your balance (you have two vestibular organs – one in each ear – that work together and are often referred to as the vestibular system).

 Each vestibular organ consists of three narrow tubes called the semicircular canals, which are attached to two small pouches called the utricle and saccule.
 These contain fluid and tiny hairs that detect head movement and send signals along the vestibular nerve to your brain, which calculates the direction and speed of the movement.